 The Authority maintains a facility renewal plan to identify the required periodic reinvestment necessary to maintain its facilities, including the estimated cost, desired frequency and anticipated funding source for these projects.
-Over the past ten years, the Authority has reduced estimated deferred maintenance needs from \$69 million to \$6.6 million.
+Since 2002, the Authority has reduced estimated deferred maintenance needs from \$49.3 million to \$10.6 million in 2012.
 The implementation of facility renewal and adaption projects has resulted in the reduction of the need for debt funding of repair projects in the future.
 Typical renewal projects include the repair, replacement or extended use of building exterior components, mechanical systems and interior finishes.
-Specifically, these include replacement of roofing and windows, re-pointing of masorry and repainting of exterior trim; replacement of domestic water heaters, plumbing fixtures, boilers, electrical equipment and fixtures, fire alarm systems and elevators; repainting of interior walls and ceilings, replacement of flooring and repair of doors and hardware.
+Specifically, these include replacement of roofing and windows, re-pointing of masonry and repainting of exterior trim; replacement of domestic water heaters, plumbing fixtures, boilers, electrical equipment and fixtures, fire alarm systems and elevators; repainting of interior walls and ceilings, replacement of flooring and repair of doors and hardware.
 Typical adaption projects include the provision of sprinkler systems and the improvement of access for individuals with disabilities.